oracle/oci-volume-provisioner/README.md

 The storageClassName must match the "oci" storage class supported by the provisioner.

-The matchLabels should contain the (shortened) Availability Domain (AD) you want to provision a volume in.
-For example in Phoenix that would be `PHX-AD-1` and in Ashburn `US-ASHBURN-AD-1`.
+The matchLabels should contain the (shortened) Availability Domain (AD) within which you want to provision the volume.
+For example in Phoenix that might be `PHX-AD-1`, in Ashburn `US-ASHBURN-AD-1`, in Frankfurt `EU-FRANKFURT-1-AD-1`, and in London `UK-LONDON-1-AD-1`.

 ```yaml
 kind: PersistentVolumeClaim